nus-cs2113-AY2223S1/tp/docs/team/matthewphua.md

 have watched. myReviews is fully written in Java, and users can interact with the application using Command Line Interface (CLI).

 ### Summary of Contributions

 **Code contributed:**
 [Tp Dashboard contributions](https://nus-cs2113-ay2223s1.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2022-09-16&tabOpen=true&tabType=authorship&tabAuthor=matthewphua&tabRepo=AY2223S1-CS2113-T18-1b%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)
 * **New Feature**: Abstract Command Class Architecture
-  * What it does: This feature serves as the foundation for all commands within our CLI product.
+  * What it does: This feature serves as the foundation for commands within our CLI.
   * Justification: All commands need an overall similar structure to provide continuity within implementation.
   * Highlights: Had to make an overall structure for all command actions.
   Implemented the OOP model into our design.
-* **New Feature**: Add Command
+* **New Feature**: Add Command / ReviewList Class
   * What it does: Adds the review to storage.
   * Justification: This is the most essential behavior to our application.
-  It allows the user to add own personal reviews to storage.
+  It allows the user to add own personal reviews to a list.
   * Highlights: Had to address many edge cases in `executeAdd` in the `Parser` class given the variability in user inputs.
 This included # of inputs, adding characters instead of integers for rating, or adding a "/" delimiter in user input.